H.M.S. Pinafore: Subsequent reception

 In the U.S., where Gilbert and Sullivan's performance copyright was never in force, Pinafore continued to be produced continuously by both professional and amateur companies.
 The New York Times, in a 1914 review, called a large-scale production at the 6,000-seat New York Hippodrome a "royal entertainment [that] comes up smiling".
 The opera had been turned into a "mammoth spectacle" with a chorus of hundreds and the famous Hippodrome tank providing a realistic harbour.
 Buttercup made her entrance by rowing over to the three-masted Pinafore, and Dick Deadeye was later thrown overboard with a real splash.
-The Times praised the hearty singing but noted that some subtlety is lost when the dialogue needs to be "shouted".
+The critic praised the hearty singing but noted that some subtlety is lost when the dialogue needs to be "shouted".
 The production took some liberties, including interpolated music from other Sullivan works.
 The paper concluded, "the mild satire of Pinafore is entertaining because it is universal".
 The same newspaper deemed Winthrop Ames' popular Broadway productions of Pinafore in the 1920s and 1930s "spectacular".
 Modern productions in America continue to be generally well received.
 The New York Times review of the New York Gilbert and Sullivan Players' 2008 season at New York City Center commented, "Gilbert's themes of class inequality, overbearing nationalism and incompetent authorities remain relevant, however absurdly treated.
 But the lasting appeal of Pinafore and its ilk is more a matter of his unmatched linguistic genius and Sullivan's generous supply of addictive melodies."

 With the expiry of the copyrights, companies around the world have been free to produce Gilbert and Sullivan works and to adapt them as they please for almost 50 years.
 Productions of Pinafore, both amateur and professional, range from the traditional, in the D'Oyly Carte vein, to the broadly adapted, such as that of the very successful Essgee Entertainment (formed by Simon Gallaher) in Australia and Opera della Luna in Britain.
 Since its original production, H.M.S.
 Pinafore has remained one of Gilbert and Sullivan's most popular comic operas.
 Productions continue in large numbers around the world.
 In 2003 alone, The D'Oyly Carte Opera Company rented 224 sets of orchestra parts, mostly for productions of Pinafore, Pirates and Mikado.
 This does not take into account other rental companies and the theatre companies that borrow scores or have their own, or that use only one or two pianos instead of an orchestra.
 Hundreds of productions of Pinafore are presented every year worldwide.